vito/chyrp/README.markdown

 Keeping Chyrp up to date is important to make sure that your blog is as safe and as awesome as possible.

 1. Download the latest version of Chyrp from [http://chyrp.net/](http://chyrp.net/).
-2. Copy `/includes/config.yaml.php` and `/includes/database.yaml.php` to somewhere safe.
+2. Copy `/includes/config.yaml.php` to somewhere safe.
 3. Disable any Modules/Feathers that you downloaded for the release you're upgrading from.
 4. Overwrite your current Chyrp installation files with the new ones.
-5. Put both .yaml.php files back in the /includes/ directory.
+5. Put your config.yaml.php file back in the /includes/ directory.
 6. Upgrade by navigating to [upgrade.php](), and restore any backups.

 Extensions